Putnam Investments LLC Cuts Stock Position in Golar LNG Limited (NASDAQ:GLNG)

-Putnam Investments LLC lessened its stake in Golar LNG Limited (NASDAQ:GLNG – Get Rating) by 1.8% in the 3rd quarter, according to the company in its most recent filing with the SEC.
+Putnam Investments LLC decreased its holdings in shares of Golar LNG Limited (NASDAQ:GLNG – Get Rating) by 1.8% in the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 39,768 shares of the shipping company’s stock after selling 722 shares during the quarter.
-Putnam Investments LLC’s holdings in Golar LNG were worth $991,000 at the end of the most recent reporting period.
+Putnam Investments LLC’s holdings in Golar LNG were worth $991,000 as of its most recent SEC filing.

 Golar LNG Trading Down 2.1 %